2060-io/credo-ts-indy-vdr-proxy/packages/client/README.md

 ## Configuration

-In the constructor, you can configure basic parameters to access your Indy VDR Proxy server:
+In the constructor for both the AnonCreds Registry and DID Resolver, you can configure basic parameters to access your Indy VDR Proxy server:

 - `proxyBaseUrl`: base URL for your proxy
 - `headers`: optional object or callback containing request headers your proxy might need (e.g. authorization tokens)

+In addition, `IndyVdrProxyAnonCredsRegistry` adds a `cacheOptions` object that allows to set up object caching.
+By default, AnonCreds objects are cached with a validity of 5 minutes.
+This is mostly useful to reduce the number of calls to the proxy in a single flow that might need to retrieve the same object multiple times.